nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `list_event`

 ### Listing all events today: `today_event`
-Lists all events that happen on today or is happening today from the Event Scheduler.
+Lists all events whose duration have overlap with today from the Event Scheduler.

 Format: `today_event`